T-Flet/Vim/README.md

 The main goal of this configuration is to add features and polish the GUI without taking anything away from the standard ones, while sometimes "fixing" some percieved inconsistencies within them.

+This means that I have tried not to change any default Vim command behaviour except by adding extra functionalities; one exeption to this is changing the Y map to act like D and C, i.e. to yank until EOL rather than act as yy, which is the default.

 In short, this aims to be a Vi IMproved IMproved configuration, XD.

+All files in this repository are extremely organised and well commented, hence the absence of a detailed features list here.

 Some Nice Features